When London Sleeps

 When London Sleeps is a 1932 British crime film directed by Leslie S. Hiscott and starring Harold French, Francis L. Sullivan, Diana Beaumont and René Ray.
 It was filmed at Twickenham Studios in west London.
-It was based on a play by Charles Darrell.
+It was written by H. Fowler Mear and Bernard Merivale based on the play of the same title by Charles Darrell.

 Premise

 A well-born gambler comes to the rescue of a travelling circus in financial difficulties.